 But what does this all mean for a company's bottom line?
-On top of facing massive fines, our research found that 43% of consumers have said they will stop spending with a business for several months in the immediate aftermath of a security breach, and another 43% will never return to a business post-breach, representing a significant potential revenue loss.
+On top of facing financial penalties, our research found that a stunning 78% of consumers will stop spending with a business following a data breach, 58% for several months in the immediate aftermath of a security breach and a fifth will never return to a business post-breach, representing a significant potential revenue loss.